|Table of Contents|

 Are you ready for a Lifestyle Athlete challenge?
 For one week try to make lunch your biggest meal and when you are eating create a calm environment.
 See how your mind/body responds and let us know.

 There is an old adage that goes something like this, “Eat, drink, and be merry.”
 Well, we would like to change that a bit to fuel, breathe, sleep, and be merry.

 So, let’s talk about sleep for a moment.
 Getting 7-9 hours of quality sleep positively impacts your central nervous system.
 Here are some fun facts about sleep.
-When you sleep you detoxify and repair all the systems in your body.
+Sleep repairs the body and allows your systems to detoxify.

 As we fall asleep we go through bodily shutdown phases.
 You begin by dozing and falling into a very light and restful sleep.
 Then you fall deeper into sleep as your brain begins to rest and your body temperatures fall.

 You then begin the first part of productive sleep.
 During this phase, your body falls into its deepest sleep and your muscles relax and repair.
 This phase occurs mainly in the first half of the night.
 Finally, you reach the REM (rapid eye movement) phase.
 During this phase, your brain is super active and, in a sense, “working out,” working on neural connections that are essential in learning and memory.
 Your brain will continue this workout for 90 min then kick-off for a short period and then come back on.
 You do most of your dreams in your REM phase.

 Conditioning your body to get the rest you need is just as important as conditioning your body with a daily workout.
 Please don’t forget that.
 So, have a solid bedtime routine and if you don’t have one might we suggest the one below.